 COVID-19 situation in your destination

-Know the COVID-19 risk (e.g. cases, availability of testing, and vaccination rate).
-Most of the world’s population is not vaccinated yet and does not have access to vaccines yet.
+Know the COVID-19 risk.
+This includes infection rate, presence of new variants, availability of testing, vaccination rate, and hospital system capacity.
+Testing rates, availability, and costs vary by country.
+Most of the world’s population is not fully vaccinated and does not have equitable access to vaccines yet.
+Additionally, many hospital systems are now or will soon be overwhelmed.
 Check the CDC travel health notices.

 Travel restrictions and requirements for entry

 Can you get to your destination?
+Requirements are changing rapidly.
 Some countries are prohibiting or restricting entry—even if you’re transiting through one country to another.
-Know the testing, quarantine, location/app tracking, and other public health requirements for entering and traveling within your destination and any layover locations.
-Research if testing sites are available, and budget for testing costs.
+Know the vaccination, booster, testing, quarantine, masking, location/app tracking, and other public health requirements for entering and traveling within your destination and any layover locations.
+You may need to budget for additional, required tests upon arrival.

+Airlines and countries have very specific requirements for the types of COVID-19 tests and vaccines they will accept and how proof of a negative test, vaccination status, and/or recent recovery from COVID-19 can be evidenced.
 Check the International SOS country-specific restrictions, screenings, and flight operations for COVID-19 (membership: 11BYCA774932).
 Also check with your destination's embassy or consulate.
+These requirements can change on short notice.

 Assess your research, work, or study environment